-Microsoft issued eight new security bulletins in its August 2013 Patch Tuesday release, including three "critical" fixes to remote code-execution vulnerabilities that attackers could exploit to gain the same
+Microsoft issued eight new security bulletins in its August 2013 Patch Tuesday release, including three "critical" fixes to remote code-execution vulnerabilities that attackers could exploit to gain the same user rights as an authorized user.

 As noted on the Microsoft Security Response Center blog, the update addresses 23 known vulnerabilities in Microsoft Windows, Internet Explorer and Exchange.